-Typical account characteristics at the CCP level
+Typical elient-account characteristics at the CCP level

 Net Omnibus Client Account Basic Omnibus Indirect Client Account Gross Omnibus Client Account Gross Omnibus Indirect Client Account Individual Client Account Who will the CCP Transactions recorded in the account relate to?
-Net Omnibus Client Accounts record both assets and CCP Transactions that relate to you and the assets and CCP Transactions that relate to one or more of our other clients.
-Client Accounts record both assets and CCP Transactions that relate to your clients that have opted for a Basic that relate to you and the assets and CCP Transactions that relate to one or more of our Client Accounts record assets and CCP Transactions that relate to your clients that have Transactions that relate to you should be recorded in an
+Indirect Client Accounts record both assets and CCP Transactions that Client Accounts record assets and CCP Transactions that relate to you should be recorded in an Individual Client Account.and the assets and CCP Transactions that relate to one or Gross Omnibus Indirect Client Accounts record assets and CCP Transactions that relate to your clients that have opted for a Gross Omnibus Indirect Client Account.
+Transactions that relate to you should be